EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 Next, we selected an external company to review our code and to give suggestions on how to improve its performance.
 Most importantly, the code expert must have additional knowledge about data access and Julia, since this is the major programming language of our project.
 Due to its low prevalence, it was a big challenge to find such a person, e.g. there was no company in the NoR catalog offering consultancy for Julia.
-We further asked APEx and cloudflight with negative outcome.
+We further contacted APEx and cloudflight and they could not offer support for optimizing Julia code at the level required for this project.
-Finally, we selected Stephan Sahm from [jolin.io](https://www.jolin.io/en/) to review our code.
-Up to our knowledge, jolin.io is the only consulting company specialized in Julia.
+Finally, we selected Stephan Sahm from [jolin.io](https://www.jolin.io/en/) to review our code. jolin.io is one of only a few consulting companies specialized in Julia.
 Its founder Stephan Sahm is maintainer of many Julia packages, including WhereTraits.jl and others.
 After initial negotiation, ESA agreed on that collaboration via an ad-hoc NoR sponsorship.
 Later on, jolin.io completed a light tier registration at NoR.
-We with that there will be more Julia offerings in the NoR portfolio in the future, enabling researchers and software engineers to profit from the computational efficiency offered by this programming language.
+We welcome this development and hope that there will be more Julia offerings in the NoR portfolio in the future, enabling researchers and software engineers to profit from the computational efficiency offered by this programming language.

 ## WP2: End-to-end FAIR Workflow